ministryofjustice/opg-lpa/docs/runbooks/disaster_recovery/switching_to_dr.md

 4. perform an initialisation of the workspace:  `aws-exec vault identity — terraform init`.
 5. In the `terraform.tfvars.json’ under the “accounts" -> “<account_name>", change “dr_enabled” value to true and save the file.
 6. Run a plan on region: `aws-vault exec identity — terraform plan`.
 7. Check contents of plan.
+Things to look out for include:
+     - no destruction of resources in eu-west-1
+     - approx 140+ created resources in eu-west-2.
-8. Run apply on region, `aws-vault exec identity — terraform apply`.
+8. Run apply on environment, `aws-vault exec identity — terraform apply`.
 9. Type yes if satisfied with the plan.
 10. Run an apply: `aws-vault exec identity — terraform apply` and enter `yes`.
 11. Login to the service and perform some sanity checks. you can ask for assistance from the product owner on this.